buchgr/bazel-remote/README.md

 Cache entries are set and retrieved by key, and there are two types of keys that can be used:
 1. Content addressed storage (CAS), where the key is the lowercase SHA256 hash of the stored value.
-   The REST API for these entries is: `/cas/<key>` or with an optional but ignored cache pool name: `/<pool>/cas/<key>`.
+   The REST API for these entries is: `/cas/<key>` or with an optional but ignored instance name:
+   `/<instance>/cas/<key>`.
 2. Action cache, where the key is an arbitrary 64 character lowercase hexadecimal string.
    Bazel uses the SHA256 hash of an action as the key, to store the metadata created by the action.
-   The REST API for these entries is: `/ac/<key>` or with an optional cache pool name: `/<pool>/ac/<key>`.
+   The REST API for these entries is: `/ac/<key>` or with an optional instance name: `/<instance>/ac/<key>`.

 Values are stored via HTTP PUT requests, and retrieved via GET requests.
 HEAD requests can be used to confirm whether a key exists or not.

+If the `--enable_ac_key_instance_mangling` flag is specified and the instance name is not empty, then action cache keys are hashed along with the instance name to produce the action cache lookup key.
+Since the URL path is processed with Go's [path.Clean](https://golang.org/pkg/path/#Clean) function before extracting the instance name, clients should avoid using repeated slashes, `./` and `../` in the URL.

 Values stored in the action cache are validated as an ActionResult protobuf message as per the [Bazel Remote Execution API v2](https://github.com/bazelbuild/remote-apis/blob/master/build/bazel/remote/execution/v2/remote_execution.proto)